 Surgery is recommended only for a complete PCL tear combined with additional injuries.
 Arthroscopic surgery is done to rebuild the ligament because the PCL is resistant to healing with suturing.
 The ligament will be replaced with tissue graft from another part of the body or a donor.
 A graft can take several months to heal.

 Minnesota PCL Tear Lawyer

 If your PCL injury required surgery, you may be out of work for many weeks — even months.
 If your injury was due to negligence on the part of another, you need legal representation to maximize your benefits and protect your rights.
-Call 612-362-0000 or submit our contact form.
+Call 612-TSR-TIME or submit our contact form.